Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-85-the-reclaiming.md

 Easily the best part of Reekuum’s morning, that.
 Ever since Boku’s Bodega had opened on Lavmuy Road, serving nothing but the finest and most authentic Human food, Reekuum had started leaving for work a little earlier to grab an anchovy and jellybean sammich for the commute.
 Boku made it with *just* the right amount of garlic.

 Except, today, Boku’s neat row of pre-made sammich wasn’t there.
-In fact, Boku was out on the street with a large bag next to him, hauling down the metal shutters on the shop while a worker on a ladder drilled a “for sale” sign into the wall above the windows.
+In fact, Boku was out on the street with a large bag next to him, hauling down the metal shutters on the shop while a worker on a ladder drilled a "for sale" sign into the wall above the windows.

 Reekuum’s keen of loss was entirely heartfelt, and loud enough to earn the shop owner’s attention.
 Boku turned around, saw his regular customer standing there in the road, and effected a helpless expression with skewed ears.

-“Mornin’, Reekuum.”
+"Mornin’, Reekuum."

-“You’re leaving?”
+"You’re leaving?"

-“Yeah.
+"Yeah.
 A bit sudden, I know, but there’s an opportunity on a faraway station I just *have* to take up.
-Got a real good Cousin out there, *yijao?”*
+Got a real good Cousin out there, *yijao?"*

-“A better opportunity than your own business?”
+"A better opportunity than your own business?"
 Reekuum joined him and looked mournfully up at the sign above them.
 He was going to miss those sammiches.

-“The kind I can’t ignore.”
+"The kind I can’t ignore."

 Reekuum sighed.
 He always hated those sorts of opportunities, really.
 They upset the order of things!
 That this *particular* opportunity was depriving him of a *genuine Human sammich* was, frankly, the fish-paste icing on the cake.

-“Well…shit,” he sighed.
-“It ain’t gonna be the same ‘round here without you.”
+"Well…shit," he sighed.
+"It ain’t gonna be the same ‘round here without you."

-“Eh, I’m sure somebody’ll buy the place as-is.
-You’ll be gettin’ ‘yer sammich soon enough,” Boku reassured him.
+"Eh, I’m sure somebody’ll buy the place as-is.
+You’ll be gettin’ ‘yer sammich soon enough," Boku reassured him.

-“Won’t be the same,” Reekuum lamented.
+"Won’t be the same," Reekuum lamented.

-“That’s kind o’ you to say.”
+"That’s kind o’ you to say."
 Boku fished in a pocket, checked his phone, then made a disgruntled noise.
-“I need to get ‘ta the spaceport.”
+"I need to get ‘ta the spaceport."

-“Sure.”
+"Sure."
 Reekuum let him pick up his bag, then sighed, and did his duty.
-“This, uh, station your Cousin’s on.
-Wouldn’t happen to be Ekallim-Igigi, would it?”
+"This, uh, station your Cousin’s on.
+Wouldn’t happen to be Ekallim-Igigi, would it?"

 Boku suddenly went *perfectly* still.

-“Right.
+"Right.
 Thought so.
 You’re an *excellent* liar, my friend.
-Nearly couldn’t smell it at all.”
+Nearly couldn’t smell it at all."

 Boku didn’t turn around.
-“I, uh…I don’t want any—”
+"I, uh…I don’t want any—"

-“I know.
+"I know.
 And, neither do the people I answer to.
-So…” Reekuum pulled something from his own pocket, and handed it over.
-“There.
-Funny thing, not a lotta folks get a letter *personally* signed by the Great Father…you go ahead and read that when you’re offworld, *yijao?”*
+So…" Reekuum pulled something from his own pocket, and handed it over.
+"There.
+Funny thing, not a lotta folks get a letter *personally* signed by the Great Father…you go ahead and read that when you’re offworld, *yijao?"*

-*“...Yi.”*
+*"...Yi."*

-“Right.
+"Right.
 C’mon.
-I’ll give you a ride to the spaceport.”
+I’ll give you a ride to the spaceport."

 Boku keened slightly and turned around.
-“You mean escort me.”
+"You mean escort me."

-“Not just little ol’ me, of course.
+"Not just little ol’ me, of course.
 But yes.
 You and many others, today.
-With luck, the rest will *get the hint.”*
+With luck, the rest will *get the hint."*

-“We already did.”
+"We already did."
 Boku picked up his bag and shouldered it.
-“I was leaving anyway, remember?”
+"I was leaving anyway, remember?"

-“Don’t play cub-games with us.
+"Don’t play cub-games with us.
 We know good and damn well it’ll be a long, drawn out thing to get *all* of you off-planet.
 This is just us being polite.
 We…*won’t* be, after today.
 Part of that letter.
-Make sure you give it a good, proper read.”
+Make sure you give it a good, proper read."

 Boku glanced across the road.
 The thing about Clan Straightshield was, it *did* have a plain-clothes service.
 When they wanted to blend in, as Reekuum usually did, they were just regular Gao on the street.
 But going from anonymous face in the crowd to *Straightshield Officer* was a trick they all knew.

 Even the guy on the ladder dropped down, and busted open the locked shutter.
 They were gonna go through Boku’s stuff *carefully.* Reekuum, though, gestured to the Clan vehicle that rolled up alongside them.

-“Come along.
-Your flight to orbit is already scheduled and we wouldn’t want you to be late.”
+"Come along.
+Your flight to orbit is already scheduled and we wouldn’t want you to be late."

 Boku didn’t object.
 He climbed in, one of Reekuum’s Brothers climbed in on the far side, and they rode to the spaceport in silence.